 (f) a drunk person is not allowed to consume the liquor in the area immediately surrounding the stall in which customers of the stall congregate to sample or purchase liquor from the stall.

 [Regulation 8D inserted in Gazette 15 Jul 2011 p.
-2962-3.]
+2962-3; amended in Gazette 10 Jan 2017 p.
+142.]

 8E.
 Exemption from Act, sales etc. at functions on licensed premises